cloudera/cloudera-edge-management/README.md

 # Cloudera Edge Management Grafana Dashboards

-This repository contains the [Grafana](https://github.com/grafana/grafana) dashboard sources referenced in the official Cloudera Edge Management documentation https://docs.cloudera.com/cem/latest/using-cem/topics/cem-monitoring-grafana-dashboard.html
+This repository contains the Cloudera dashboard sources that are referenced in the official [Cloudera Edge Management documentation](https://docs.cloudera.com/cem/latest/using-cem/topics/cem-monitoring-grafana-dashboard.html) for optional use with [Grafana](https://github.com/grafana/grafana)
 <br>No other resources will be stored in the repository.
 <br>The dashboard sources are optional and not required to use with CEM.